asheroto/Extension-Exporter/README.md

 # Extension Exporter

 `Extension Exporter` is a Chrome extension designed to export the names and URLs of all your installed extensions into an HTML file.
 This extension is the reimagined edition of the previously available extension named `Export links of all Extensions`, which was removed from the Chrome Web Store due to security concerns.
-This extension is designed with security in mind, and is fully open-source to ensure transparency and safety.
+This extension is fully open-source to ensure transparency and safety.
 The icon has also been redesigned from the original.

 ## Features

--   Export extension names and URLs into an HTML file.
+-   Export extension names and URLs into an organized HTML file, with enabled and disabled extensions clearly separated
--   Easy-to-use with a simple interface.
+-   Easy-to-use: just click the extension button at the top-right of your browser and the HTML file is generated instantly
--   No remote servers or external dependencies, everything is done locally.
+-   All code runs locally: extension does not make any connection to remote servers

 ## Open Source